JaBorst/mwpd2020/productmatching/readme.md

 See [requirements.md](requirements.md) on how to create the virtual environment to run the Jupyter notebook.

-The notebook [ProdSim_PyTorch.ipynb](ProdSim_PyTorch.ipynb) contains everything to reproduce the experiments and resultsfrom the paper.
+The notebook [ProdSim_PyTorch.ipynb](ProdSim_PyTorch.ipynb) contains everything to reproduce the experiments and results from the paper.
 Our results are at the bottom of the notebook file.

 Note: the `dbot-*` commands are from the [discord-notifier-bot](https://github.com/Querela/discord-notifier-bot).
 Please refer to the project readme on how to setup and use it.
 They can be ignored and were only used to notify on progress updates.